 $35,000 – $75,000

 A JADU is a unit of 500 square feet or less created within the existing walls of the main home.
 Common candidates: an oversized master bedroom with an en-suite, a large bonus room, or a finished lower level on a hillside home.
-The owner must occupy the main home or the JADU.
+The owner must occupy either the main home or the JADU.
 JADUs are the lowest-cost ADU option — much of the structure already exists.
 You're adding a separate entrance, a basic kitchen area, and reconfiguring interior space.

 What Drives ADU Cost in Simi Valley